CoEDL/elpis/docs/wiki/make-elpis-release.md

 ```

-Check that app runs with the new image.
-This isn't mounting any local repos in so it's a good way to check that the image is self-contained.
+Check that Elpis runs with the new image.
+The regular `docker run ...` [command](elpis-dev-recipe.md), used when developing, mounts a local state directory and a local copy of the Elpis repository for developer convenience.
+The following command doesn't mount a state directory or local copy of the Elpis repository.
+This ensures the Docker container doesn't unintentionally include other libraries which may have been installed locally during development.

 ```
-docker run --rm -p 5001:5001/tcp elpis-latest-test
+docker run --rm --name elpis -p 5001:5001/tcp -p 6006:6006/tcp elpis-latest-test
 ```

-Open `http://0.0.0.0:5001` in a browser, and do train and test with at least a [toy corpus](https://github.com/CoEDL/toy-corpora).
+Open [http://0.0.0.0:5001](http://0.0.0.0:5001) in a browser (or, try [http://localhost:5001](http://localhost:5001) if that doesn't work), and  train and test with at least a [toy corpus](https://github.com/CoEDL/toy-corpora).
 For Kaldi, use the Abui toy corpus.
 The Na toy corpus may be more suitable for checking the HFT engine.

-If it's all good, retag the image with the coedl org and push it to the Docker Hub
+If it's all good, retag the image with the CoEDL org and push it to the Docker Hub.

 ```
 docker login